-DuroMax Power Equipment does not claim or hold any obligation to loss of time, freight charges, use of the product, or any incidental damages from the use of this product.
+DuroMax Power Equipment does not claim or hold any obligation to loss of time, freight charges, use of product, or any incidental damages from the use of this product.
 THIS WARRANTY IS IN LIEU OF ALL OTHER WARRANTIES, EXPRESSED OR IMPLIED.

-U.S EPA AND CALIFORNIA EMISSION CONTROL WARRANTY STATEMENT YOUR WARRANTY RIGHTS AND OBLIGATIONS
+U.S. FEDERAL AND CALIFORNIA EMISSIONS CONTROL WARRANTY STATEMENT

+YOUR WARRANTY RIGHTS AND OBLIGATIONS

-The California Air Resources Board, The United States Environmental Protection Agency (US EPA) and DuroMax Power Equipment, are pleased to explain the emission control system warranty on your 2020-2021 year small off-road engine.
-In the United States and California, new small off-road engines must be designed built and equipped to meet the State's stringent anti-smog standards.
-DuroMax Power Equipment must warrant the emission control system on your small off-road engine for the periods of time listed below provided there has been no abuse neglect or improper maintenance of your small off-road engine.
+The U.S. Environmental Protection Agency (EPA), California Air Resources Board, and DuroMax Power Equipment are pleased to explain the emissions control system's warranty on your 2019/2020 small off-road engine.

+In California, new small off-road engines must be designed, built, and equipped to meet the State's stringent anti-smog standards.
+DuroMax Power Equipment must warrant the emissions control system on your small off-road engine for the period listed below provided there has been no abuse, neglect, or improper maintenance of your small off-road engine leading to the failure of the emission control system.

-Your emission control system may include parts such as the carburetor or fuel injection system, the ignition system, and a catalytic converter.
-Also included may be hoses, belts, connectors, and other emission-related assemblies.
+Your emissions control system may include parts such as: carburetors or the fuel injection system, ignition system, catalytic converters, fuel tanks, fuel lines(for liquid fuel and fuel vapors), fuel caps, valves, filters, clamps, connectors, and other associated components.
+Also, included may be hoses, belts, sensors, and other emission-related assemblies.